Meet the team: Francesca

 sobremesa - after-dinner chit-chat

-• Meaning: The after-dinner chit-chat people share whilst still sat at the table.
+• Meaning: The after-dinner chit-chat people share whilst still sitting at the table.
 It can also literally mean “tablecloth”.

 • In context: Mientras los padres hacen sobremesa, los niños juegan en el parque de juegos.